mvcisback/SSLVC/report/report.md

 The following are details concerning the procedure used for voice classification.
 When developing our models, 10% of the data was separated for testing and the remaining 90% for training each class.
-The STFT of the signal uses non-overlaping rectangular windows corresponding to one frame.
+The STFT of the signal uses non-overlapping rectangular windows corresponding to one frame.
 The window size is computed as:

 > (@fps) window_size $= \frac{\text{samples}}{\text{seconds}} \cdot \frac{\text{seconds}}{\text{frames}} \cdot (\text{1 frame})$